 - The basic calibration of the suspensions (both the fork and shock absorber) involves mounting a certain type of spring and a set of adjustments of the compression and rebound braking. - TM motorcycles come calibrated for a rider weight (with full protective gear) of 70 80 kg.
 Adjust the calibration of the suspensions if your weight does not fall within this range. - The main element to check is the spring, both of the fork and the shock absorber.
-To check for correct spring rate, first measure the motorcycle rider sag. - Then adjust the compression and rebound braking. - For technical clarification regarding operation and calibration of TM motorcycle suspensions, contact your local TM dealer.
+To check for correct spring rate, first measure the motorcycle rider sag. - Then adjust the compression and rehaund braking - Then adjust the compression and rebound braking. - For technical clarification regarding operation and calibration of TM motorcycle suspensions, contact your local TM dealer.